qaalabs/DE5M4/docs/day2/cloud/guidelines.md

 **Closing Discussion:**

-- Summarize key architecture design principles covered
+- Summarise key architecture design principles covered
 - Connect today's cloud architecture designs to tomorrow's database and Python topics
 - Highlight how the architecture planning documents created today will inform data modeling decisions on Day 3
 - Preview how all these elements will come together in the final project on Day 4